 Let’s go back in time for a minute.
 In the 80s, Snackwells, Lean Cuisine, Crystal Light, and Molly McButter were all the rage.
 What made them so popular?
 They were promoted as “low fat” which made them “good for you.”
 Yet, olive oil was shunned because it was considered high-fat and bad for your heart.
 Of course, now we know that fresh, whole foods are a better choice.
 And, we know that good quality olive oil has antioxidant and anti-inflammatory properties that can lower the risk of cardiovascular disease, some cancers, and even dementia in some people.

 So, I’m here to clear up another fallacy.
 This one is about glycerin.
 Like olive oil, glycerin has been getting a bad rap.
 But, that shouldn’t be the case according to medical professionals and chemists who specialize in personal lubricants.
-Glycerin is a safe, effective, FDA-approved ingredient for vaginal products, moisturizers, over the counter medications, and other personal care products.
+Glycerin is a safe, effective, FDA-approved ingredient for vaginal products like glycerin lubricants, moisturizers, over the counter medications, and other personal care products.
 Even coconut oil contains glycerin.
 Stay with me because I’m going to share why glycerin is such an effective ingredient in personal lubricants and why we intentionally chose to include it in Playground’s formula.

 You may be surprised to discover that many products you use contain glycerin.